How To Read This Documentation

 Besides that we also have one kind of record that let you perform tests in the API even in a production environment.

-This kind of record lets you manage crystals, each Crystal has the following fields:
+This kind of record lets you manage Crystal, each has the following fields:

 • _id: Unique ID of the record

-When you sign up the _id of your Account and User are random, we do that to prevent Accounts and Users to reuse _ids as this can lead to security vulnerabilities.
+When you sign up the name of your database and the _id of your User are random, we do that to prevent databases and Users to reuse _ids as this can lead to security vulnerabilities.

 But when you manage the records within your organization you must provide the _id yourself.